 By designating money into different categories, or “buckets”, wealthy people can carefully choose where to put their money so that it grows.

-Let’s look at each one in-depth next — with a strategy called the 4 Buckets.
+Let’s look at each one in-depth next.

 The first bucket is spending.
 Spending includes both fixed and variable expenses.
 What do these fancy terms mean?